dojoengine/book/docs/pages/framework/contracts/events.md

 Within your game, emitting custom events can be highly beneficial.
 Fortunately, there's a handy `emit!` command that lets you release events directly from your world.
 These events are indexed by [Torii](/toolchain/torii).

-There is two kind of Custom Events with different use-cases.
+There are two kind of Custom Events with different use-cases.

 #### with #[dojo::Event]

-This events are acting like 'off-chain' storage and derive [Model](/framework/models) which allow Torii to easily parse this events.
+These events are acting like 'off-chain' storage and derive [Model](/framework/models) which allows Torii to easily parse them.
 Since it's a [Model](/framework/models) it must have a least a #[key]

 How to use :